Jangveersoothe/black_hole/README.md

 for 3D: black_hole.cpp and geodesic.comp work together to run the simuation faster using GPU, essentially it sends over a UBO and geodesic.comp runs heavy calculations using that data.

 should work with nessesary dependencies installed, however I have only run it on windows with my GPU so am not sure!

-LMK if you would like an in-depth explanation of how the code works aswell :)